Bills on Bills on Bills

 For a full timeline of Planned Parenthood v.
 Abbott, go here.

-Chapter five: Texas Makes it to the United States Supreme Court
+Texas Makes it to the United States Supreme Court: The last time the Supreme Court heard an abortion case was 2007

 Whole Women’s Health v.
 Hellerstedt has the potential to reshape how abortion access is determined across the United States.